 The theme song from the famous American 1980s sitcom Cheers sums it up perfectly – “Sometimes you want to go where everybody knows your name.”
 Whether it be a nearby bar, café, or restaurant, find a place that you can call your own, where they know your name, how you take your coffee, or what type of wine you like to drink.

-It’s imperative that the place you choose is not touristy but more of a neighbourhood establishment where you can meet people who actually live in the area and who you’ll likely see again.
+It’s imperative that the place you choose is not touristy but more of a neighborhood establishment where you can meet people who actually live in the area and who you’ll likely see again.
 I’d highly recommend checking out when of your local Kniepes.

 A visiting friend introduced me to a chilled-out local wine bar shortly after I arrived in Berlin.
 After a while, I jokingly came to refer to this place as my second home.
 I’d walk in, be hugged, kissed, and handed a glass of wine, all without saying a word.
-I then befriended the staff and through them was introduced to some German women who became close friends and even a guy that I sort of dated for a while – him and I are no longer sort of dating, but we’re actually still friends.
+I then befriended the staff and through them was introduced to some German women who became close friends and even a guy that I sort of dated for a while – he and I are no longer sort of dating, but we’re actually still friends.